laderast/gradual_shiny/readme.md

-## Shiny Workshop For PDX Rlang Meetup
+## A gRadual Introduction to Shiny

 Welcome to the workshop!
 We'll introduce you to the basics behind Shiny, an easy to use web application framework.
 We'll learn the basics by building a data exploration app piece by piece.